phaubertin/jinue/doc/init-process.md

 | 8          | `JINUE_AT_HOWSYSCALL` | System call implementation                |

-The value of the `JINUE_AT_HOWSYSCALL` auxiliary vector identifies the system call implementation to use on architecture where there can be more than one.
-Its meaning is implementation dependent.
+The value of the `JINUE_AT_HOWSYSCALL` auxiliary vector identifies the system call implementation to use on architectures where there can be more than one.
+Its meaning is architecture dependent.
 See [System Call Implementations](syscalls/implementations.md) for detail.

 ## Initial Descriptors